 Frank Scafidi, spokesman for the National Insurance Crime Bureau (NCBI), says July and August are the top two months for vehicle thefts.
-“Thieves like warm weather and many people leave their cars unlocked with the windows down or leave them running with the keys inside and the air conditioning on,” says Scafidi.
+“Thieves like warm weather and many people leave their cars unlocked with the windows down or leave them running with the keys inside and the air conditioning on,” Scafidi says.
 “Those make easy targets for opportunistic thieves.”

 To minimize auto theft, the NCBI recommends using “layered protection” measures.

 Tire Blowouts — Tire Safety Week 2018 has passed, but the risk of a blowout hasn’t.
 With two-thirds of families who are planning a family trip this year traveling by road according to AAA, you’ll want to use these tire maintenance tips to keep your tire round and durable.

 Broken Windshields — You’re not the only one that bakes in your car during a heat wave.
 Your windshield does,too.
 As the sun heats up the metal, it also puts your windshield at risk of cracking easier.
 Your windshield is also vulnerable to stray neighborhood baseballs and rocks that get kicked up from the truck in front of you on the highway.
 Parking in the shade or a garage or using car covers can help keep your windshield stay in one piece.

 Driving while sleeping — According to the National Sleep Foundation, drowsy driving can be even more dangerous than driving while intoxicated.
 The best line of attack if you feel drowsy while driving alone?
 Pull over (safely please) and take a 20-minute nap.
 Caffeine works wonders, too.